-The Ferrari FF (FF meaning "Ferrari Four", for four seats and four-wheel drive) is a grand tourer presented by Ferrari on March 1, 2011 at the Geneva Motor Show as a successor to the 612 Scaglietti grand tourer.
+The Ferrari FF (FF meaning "Ferrari Four", for four seats and four-wheel drive) is a grand tourer presented by Ferrari on March 1, 2011 at the Geneva Motor Show as a successor to the 612 Scaglietti.
+The latest in a long line of elegant and sophisticated front-engined V12 four seat Ferraris, the FF represented a significant step forward and was appreciably more modern than its predecessor.
 It is Ferrari's first production four-wheel drive model.
 The body style has been described as a shooting-brake, a type of sporting hatchback/estate car with two doors.
 The FF has a top speed of 335 km/h (208 mph) and it accelerates from 0 to 100 km/h (62 mph) in 3.7 seconds.
-Ferrari states that the FF was the world's fastest four-seat automobileupon its release to the public.
-The FF costs US$300,000 with 800 being produced during the first year.
+Ferrari states that the FF was the world's fastest four-seat automobile upon its release to the public.